HieuDevs/ai-agent/ai-docs/assessment_agent_details.md

 - **Example-Based**: Reference concrete examples from the conversation
 - **Priority Focus**: Focus on the most important areas for improvement
 - **Context Awareness**: Consider the learner's communication goals and context
+- **Language Mixing**: Titles in target language, descriptions mix target language for explanations and English for examples
+- **English Examples**: All phrases and vocabulary words must be in English for learning purposes

 ## Error Handling